opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 The **Direct query connections** tab displays a list of all direct query connections associated with your current workspace.
 To add more direct query connections to your workspace, select the **Direct query data sources** button.
 A modal window opens.

 The association modal displays a list of OpenSearch connections that contain direct query connections and have not yet been associated with your current workspace.
-When you associate an OpenSearch connection with your current workspace, all direct query connections within that OpenSearch connetion is automatically associated as well.
+When you associate an OpenSearch connection with your current workspace, all direct query connections within that OpenSearch connection are automatically associated as well.

 ## Deleting your workspace